markobonna/meetthemusic/README.md

 Deploy your model to Hugging Face with Gradio.
 View my deployment here: https://huggingface.co/spaces/goudastudios/text-to-music

-Go to settings, then under "space hardware" select "T4 medium" or above.
-To run the model, then switch back to the CPU basic when not demoing yoru model to save on costs.
+Go to settings, then under "space hardware" select "T4 medium" or above to run the model.
+Switch back to the free CPU basic  space hardware when not demoing your model to save on costs.
 The T4 model costs about $1 an hour to run.

 ## AI Local Server